 Getting a large mortgage when you have multiple and complex sources of income is not always straight forward but it is possible - if you know which lender to approach – as residential mortgage adviser, Charlie explains.

-Recently, we have seen an increase in the number of customers wanting to borrow in excess of £500,000 to buy a new home or refinance the one they already live in.
+We often get clients approach us looking to borrow in excess of £500,000, either to buy a new home or refinance the one they already live in.
 Often common to all these people is how they earn their living; it’s never straight forward!
 And going directly to a lender can sometimes end in disappointment.

 Using profit and salary for limited company directors